snowdriftcoop/snowdrift/README.md

 Snowdrift uses the **[Haskell]** programming language **[Yesod web framework]**.
 We stick to exclusively FLO resources and tools in all our work.

+## Code repositories

+If you're reading this on GitHub, know that this is a mirror for the main code repository which we have (alongside accessory repos) in a GitLab CE instance running at [git.snowdrift.coop].
+For convenience, we will accept pull-requests from GitHub, but we encourage regular contributors to sign up at the main repository.

 ## Contributing

 Snowdrift.coop welcomes contributions of all sorts.
 Even contributors with no